 Temora (148 matches) tended to be in great form pretty much when Wyalong also was.
 This helped to develop a most lively rivalry – although their greatest hostility was usually directed towards the east – to Young.
 Like Wyalong Temora weren’t big spenders.
 Before the War their young locals just kept improving year on year out.
 Having the brilliant skills and wise counsel of Eric Weissel from 1927 to 1934, and able administration of Bob Aldridge, didn’t hinder development.
 The team was as strong as every after ‘Ec’ moved on – containing local legends like Cal, and ‘Snowy’ Lynch, Jim Woods, Eric Curran and Bill Pinney.
 In 1953 at the very high point of Maher Cup mania and moolah, Temora lads like Ray & Jim Kerry, ‘Cobber’ Barrett, Len Henman and Ted Curran outgunned cashed up Gundagai and Young.
 In 1957 they captured both the Maher and Clayton Cups.
 Located on the Rugby/Aussie Rules border the latter made intermittent inroads, but League has remained strong and today they happily share a common entrance to two handsome fields at Nixon Park.

 Tumut (141 matches).
 Many Cups were put into competition around the southwest, but after initial excitement most would be left forgotten in their cabinets.
 Tumut’s Cup may have been just an ‘Old Tin Pot’ but it cast a spell that led it to be lusted after for 52 years.
 Today it sits proudly, polished up with its ribbons in the National Rugby League Museum.
 Tumut won the first and, fittingly, the last Maher Cup matches.
 Rarely seeking imports Tumut couldn’t compete with key rivals Coota and Gundagai when they professionalised the game in the 1920s.
-However in 1935 they developed one of the classic Maher Cup teams, composed entirely of locals, coached by local Joe Wilkinson and featuring an extraordinary 18 year old goal kicking fullback, Tom Kirk.
-In 1940 they closed down and went to the War, although some players moved over to Gundagai and helped it win the Cup for the first time in fourteen years.
-A team full of names common around Tumut – Clout, Crampton, Cruise, Hargreaves and Roddy created a great Cup run with an unrivalled defensive combination in 1946 and 47.
+However in 1935 they developed one of the classic Maher Cup teams, composed entirely of locals, coached by Joe Wilkinson and featuring an extraordinary 18 year old goal kicking fullback, Tom Kirk.
+In 1940 they closed down and went to the War, although some players moved over to Gundagai helping it wrest the Maher Cup for the first time in fourteen years.
+A team full of names common around Tumut – Clout, Crampton, Cruise, Hargreaves and Roddy enjoyed a great Cup run with an unrivalled defensive combination in 1946 and 47.
 In 1954 the weight of imports in Maher Cup football led Tumut to withdraw briefly, as they did again in the 1966 when they joined the MRL rebels.
 Fortunately they returned in ’71 to convincingly defeat Young at Alfred Oval to take their old cup back home to keep.

 Cowra (63 matches) was when it bothered, a major Maher Cup town.
 However their link to the Southwest teams was fractious.
 Cowra had had enough of the Cup and protests and boom or bust football when the mania for imports reached it peak in 1954.
-They joined up with the Central West Group 10 instead and lived happily ever after.
+They joined up with the Central West’s Group 10 instead and lived happily ever after.
 Cowra’s international Edgar Newham and boxer/coach Bill Maizey were key figures in the pre-War victories, and Dick McGuinness from Erambie after the War.
 In retrospect if the talent of Jim Murray and other brilliant Aboriginal athletes from the western edge of the town had been effectively embraced the record would likely have been much better.
 As it stands Cowra is best remembered for the match against Young in 1938 which was abandoned due to the referee refusing to adjudicate a donnybrook, and in 1951 against Gundagai where a crowd of 400 attacked referee Max Ibbotson, and ran him out of town.